 Then, each future update can be obtained by the executing

-git pull git submodule update
+git submodule update

-install the GIT version of KiCS2.
-Hence, if you have not already done,
+You also need the profiling libraries of Haskell in order to install the GIT version of KiCS2.
+Hence, if you have not already done, install the packages haskell-platform-prof or ghc-prof which contain these profiling libraries.

 Due to the fact that the KiCS2 compiler and interactive environment is implemented in Curry, you need an executable Curry compiler to install KiCS2 via bootstrapping.
 Therefore, you have to install a distribution of some Curry implementation on your machine in order to start the bootstrapping process.
 Currently, there are at least two options:

-make bootstrap KICS2=/tmp/kics2/bin/kics2in the directory
+make bootstrap

-make bootstrapin the directory
+in the directory kics2.

 Now you are ready to install KiCS2 with all its components by